Santamax/DFT_25/README.md

+The complete data processing flow and training process will be released in the future

 You should install the corresponding version of qlib using the following command
 DFT: A Dual-branch Framework of Fluctuation and Trend for Stock Price Prediction[https://arxiv.org/abs/2411.06065]
 ```